 Personal data includes any information related to a living resident or citizen of the EU that can be used to directly or indirectly identify the person.
 It can be anything from a name, a photo, an email address, medical information, or even an IP address or cookie.

 Who does the GDPR affect?

 The GDPR affects companies processing the personal data of individuals residing in the European Union, regardless of a company’s location.
-It applies not only to organisations located within the EU, but also to organisations located outside of the EU if they offer goods or services to or monitor the behaviour of EU residents and/or citizens.
+It applies not only to

 How will the GDPR affect businesses?

 - Right to Access.
 EU residents and citizens (or “Data Subjects,” as they are called in the regulation) have the right to obtain confirmation from the

 organisationthat has collected their data as to whether their personal data is being processed, where, and for what purpose.
 They also currently have (and will continue to have under the GDPR) the right to receive a copy of this personal data.

 - Right to Be Forgotten (or Data Erasure).
 Data Subjects can demand that the

 organisationserase their personal data and cease further dissemination of the data.

 the personaldata concerning them (which they have previously provided) and have the right to transmit that data to another organisation.